grafana/tempo/docs/tempo/website/troubleshooting/unable-to-see-trace.md

 - /docs/tempo/latest/troubleshooting/missing-trace
 ---

-# I am unable to find my traces in Tempo
+# Unable to find traces in Tempo

 **Potential causes**
 - There could be issues in ingestion of the data into Tempo, that is, spans are either not being sent correctly to Tempo or they are not getting sampled.